 Alkon’s weekly science-driven love, sex, dating, and relationships advice column, “The Advice Goddess,” is distributed by Creators syndicate to about 100 papers across the U.S. and Canada.
 She also writes a science-based manners column for the New York Observer.
 Alkon’s most recent book is the science-based and bitingly funny Good Manners for Nice People Who Sometimes Say F*ck (St. Martin’s Griffin, 2014).
 Along with positive reviews in the WSJ and other publications, Library Journal gave the book a starred review: “Verdict: Solid psychology and a wealth of helpful knowledge and rapier wit fill these pages.
 Highly recommended.”

-In the 90s, Ellis himself persuaded Alkon not to get a Ph.D. (“You know what you need to know; it would be a waste of time,” he told her in a letter).
-Alkon began going to academic conferences, reading journal articles, and being coached by a noted epidemiologist and statistician on how to vet studies, and she began incorporating behavioral science and evolutionary psychology into her books and columns.
-She came to realize that refusing to narrow herself down to a single field of study (in the way a Ph.D. would require) allowed her to be “transdisciplinary”—well-versed in research across disciplines—in turn, allowing her to provide the most practical and science-based advice to listeners and readers.
+In the 90s, Ellis himself persuaded Alkon not to get a Ph.D. (“You know what you need to know,” he told her in a letter.
+“It would be a waste of time.”)
+Alkon began going to academic conferences, reading journal articles, and seeking direction from a noted epidemiologist and statistician on how to vet studies, and she began incorporating behavioral science and evolutionary psychology into her books and columns.
+She came to realize that refusing to narrow herself down to a single field of study allowed her to be “transdisciplinary,” allowing her to provide the most practical and science-based advice to listeners and readers.

 Alkon has spoken in venues across the country, including the Traverse City (Michigan) Opera House; at Pace University in Manhattan and at Hollins College in Roanoke, West Virginia; and at the Stargazers Theater and Event Center in Colorado Springs.
 Alkon was the opening act for LA Weekly’s “LA Weekend” charity event at Los Angeles’ Saban Theatre in 2010.
 The Los Angeles Times Festival of Books often calls on Alkon to interview celebrity guests on one of the main stages.